thefella/thefella.github.io/Faroe Islands/_posts/2017-05-20-faroe-islands-may-2017.md

 [//]: # Karsten Quote
 {% include quote.html quote="Great workshop and great people.
 It was one of the best weeks I had in a long time.
-Super inspiring and perfect to optimise my photography skills especially in such a beautiful location!" cite="Karsten Koehn" image="/assets/img/faroes/conor_blur_coast2.jpg" wow="fadeInLeft" %}
+Super inspiring and perfect to optimise my photography skills especially in such a beautiful location!" cite="Karsten Koehn, May 2016" image="/assets/img/faroes/conor_blur_coast2.jpg" wow="fadeInLeft" %}

 [//]: # FAQ